 - Still heavy

 Lithium batteries boast remarkable power and impressively light weight.
 One of their standout advantages is their consistent power discharge curve, ensuring peak power output until the battery is fully drained.
-For instance, while a conventional 12V 100Ah lead-acid battery weighs 60-70lbs, the Redodo 12V 100Ah LiFePO4 lithium Trolling Motor battery weighs a mere 22.15 lbs.
+For instance, while a conventional 12V 100Ah lead-acid battery weighs 60-70lbs, the Redodo 12V 100Ah lithium trolling motor battery weighs a mere 22.15 lbs.
 Additionally, it features built-in low-temperature protection.

-Compared to traditional counterparts, which can weigh approximately six pounds and occupy considerable space, lithium batteries are compact and easily fit into tight compartments.
+Compared to traditional counterparts, lithium batteries are compact and easily fit into tight compartments.
 They come in various sizes and amp hour ratings, enabling boat owners to select the most appropriate battery for their vessel.

 Advantages: